alastor2831/PhosphoPEP-app/README.md

 Contains the output functions

 1. output$ppep_table
-  i) diplays the interactive table on the right side panel.
+    + diplays the interactive table on the right side panel.
 Uses `DT` and `colorRamp` packages to color code the `foldChange` column based on its values (green: overexpression/upregulated, red: downregulated)

-This script written in R uses a local dataframe of the yeast proteome (retrived from Uniprot database) to find the correspondence between Systematic and Standard names.
-The data of selected knock-out strains are scraped from PhosphoPep website, as no APIs are available.